isaac-ped/Shremote/README.md

   * `duration_exceeded_error`: (optional) If `true`, shremote will throw an error if the program lasts longer than the command's `max_duration`.
 Defaults to `false`.
   * `bg`: (optional) If `true`, the command will run in the background, and will have to be manually stopped with the `stop` command
   * `defaults`: (optional) Provides default arguments for string substitution.
 Overridden by fields in the `command`
+  * `checked_rtn`: (optional) If provided, shremote will stop execution if the return value of the command to start the program is not equal to this value (generally `0`)
+  * `sudo`: (optional) If True, shremote will automatically enter in the host's `sudo_passwd` field to stdin when running the program.
+This field will not function properly if `sudo` is not used exactly one time in the `start` command.
   * log: A map containing:
     * `dir`: (optional) A sub-directory into which logs should be placed
     * `out`: (optional) A file to which stdout should be logged